hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `source_uris` - (Required) A list of the fully-qualified URIs that point to your data in Google Cloud.

+* `file_set_spec_type` - (Optional) Specifies how source URIs are interpreted for constructing the file set to load.
+    By default source URIs are expanded against the underlying storage.
+    Other options include specifying manifest files.
+Only applicable to object storage systems.
+[Docs](cloud/bigquery/docs/reference/rest/v2/tables#filesetspectype)

 * `reference_file_schema_uri` - (Optional) When creating an external table, the user can provide a reference file with the table schema.
 This is enabled for the following formats: AVRO, PARQUET, ORC.

 * `metadata_cache_mode` - (Optional) Metadata Cache Mode for the table.
 Set this to enable caching of metadata from external data source.
 Valid values are `AUTOMATIC` and `MANUAL`.